kashcode/ASPNETCore-Angular-SystemJS-StarterTemplate/README.md

-# Angular 2 Beta 0 / ASP.NET CORE 1.0 Starter Template
+# Angular 2 / ASP.NET CORE 1.0 Starter Template

 This is a starter template for developing Angular2 Beta 0 with ASP.NET CORE 1.0 Applications